Summer'19 Blog Posts

+Her favorite memory is her first memory of her great aunt making triangle cucumber sandwiches on the beach and jumping waves.
 What she would say to the incoming pledge class is to sign up for as many service events as you possibly can, make sure you’re here for the right reasons, and try to meet as many cool people as you can.

 2. Abbey Deena Lepor

 Abbey is someone who cares deeply about APO.
 It seems that she is always there in the edges and of the fraternity, prepared to help with any problem and challenge.
-And is someone who both pushes herself and everyone around to make APO the best that it can be.
+And is someone whom both pushes herself and everyone around to make APO the best that it can be.